Electrical Safety Do’s and Don’ts

 Do challenge any person who is believed to be contravening the rules for access into your test area.
 Be polite but insist that they follow the correct procedures.

-Do arrange the layout of all equipment in an orderly manner to provide, but not limited to, adequate working space, a normal working position, ease of access to equipment, ease for reading instructions, adequate lighting, ease of egress in an emergency
+Do arrange the layout of all equipment in an orderly manner to provide, but not limited to, adequate working space, a normal working position, ease of access to equipment, ease for reading instructions, adequate lighting, ease of access in an emergency